 Chinese steel prices

-US steel prices (X) (MT) have been strong since Donald Trump’s election win.
-But since China is the largest steel producer and exporter, it’s important for investors to keep track of Chinese steel prices.
-Notably, the rally in Chinese steel prices was a key driver of global steel prices in 2016.
+Since China is the world’s largest steel producer and exporter, it’s important for investors to keep track of Chinese steel prices.
+The most dominant factors driving iron ore’s 2016 price rally included higher steel production and rising steel prices in China (FXI).